We consult widely about existing and planned services and initiatives.

 Site designations for each of the PSPOS can be seen in Schedule 1 – Dog Fouling, Schedule 2 – Dog Exclusion, Schedule 3 – Dogs on lead by direction, Schedule 4 – Maximum number of dogs.

 As part of the extension of the PSPOs the Council is seeking its residents’ views and wishes to hear from people from within the District, and those who visit it, on the proposed extension of the PSPOs.

 The PSPOs will cover:

 Fouling of Land by Dogs

-- Requires people having charge and control of dogs to remove dog faeces and this applies to any land which is open to the air and to which the public have access.
-MSDC sites which are covered can be seen in Schedule 1.
+This PSPO requires people having charge and control of dogs to remove faeces.
+This PSPO applies to any land which is open to the air and to which the public have access.

 Dogs on Leads by Direction